wg/cf-worker-wasm/README.md

 last element of the request URL to the `greet` function exported by the WASM module and returns the resulting string as the HTTP response.

-esbuild is used to bundle worker.js and the WASM shims into a single `dist/worker.js` module.
-The esbuild config in [build.js](build.js) declares "*.wasm" as external to preserve imports of WASM bytecode which are resolved to `WebAssembly.Module` instances by the Workers runtime.
+`npm start` runs the Worker locally using Miniflare and demonstrates using esbuild to bundle worker.js and the WASM shims into a single `dist/worker.js` module.
+The esbuild config in [serve.js](serve.js) declares "*.wasm" as external to preserve imports of WASM bytecode which are resolved to `WebAssembly.Module` instances by the Workers runtime.